kaaproject/kaa-rfcs/0021/README.md

 # Tenant unregistered

+The event is published when a tenant is unregistered from the platform.
 The `{event-type}` is `unregistered`.
-Published when a tenant is unregistered from the platform.

 Originators MUST use the following NATS subject format for tenant unregistered events:
 ```